 The idea and experience of a hot tub is a beautiful concept, but have you considered what your garden would look like if you placed a 600-gallon structure in the middle of it?
-The hot tub should be elegant, even when you are not using it, so we have got 7 useful tips on how to integrate it perfectly with the surrounding areas.
+The hot tub should be elegant, even when you are not using it, so we have got 7 useful tips on how to make an outdoor hot tub integrate perfectly with the surrounding areas.

 Make It a Focal Point